BMCARDONA/deep_work_tracker/README.md

 Deep Work Tracker is a productivity tool designed to help you track a state of peak concentration known as deep work.
 By incorporating deep work into your workflow, you can learn hard things and create high-quality work efficiently.
 This repository provides a simple solution for tracking your daily results.

+To see a personal implementation of the Deep Work Tracker, please see [this](https://github.com/BMCARDONA/deep_work_tracker_personal) repository.

 ## Table of Contents
   - [Installation](#installation)
   - [Dependencies](#dependencies)